SalaitaLab/Glazier_et_al_NatureCommun2019/README.md

 # Podosome-Paper-Files-

-Commented analysis code for Glazier, Brockman, Bartle, Matteyses, Destaing, and Salaita.
-In revision, 2019.
+Commented analysis code for Glazier, Brockman, Bartle, Matteyses, Destaing, and Salaita, 2019.
 Here we include a combination of scripts and functions to perform analysis. <br/>
 For assistance, please email k.salaita@emory.edu and roxanne.glazier@emory.edu <br/>
 Files are sorted into folders by category, and the Supporting Files and Functions folder contains basic functions used by multiple analyses. <br/><br/>